Back and Forward Cache in React

 }, []);

-• Reset the state of the component in useEffect lead to re-render after initial render, and it's not good for performance or user experience.
+• Resetting the component's state in useEffect leads to an additional re-render after the initial render, which is not optimal for performance or user experience.

-• Depend on business requirement, you may need to keep the state of the component when user navigate back
+• Depending on your business requirements, you may need to preserve the component's state when the user navigates back.

-So if you want to keep the state of component, another great solution is use ref to sync the state of input element with the state of the component.
+If you want to preserve the state of the component, another great solution is to use a ref to synchronize the state of the input element with the component's state.

 const PageAbc = ({ label, url }) => {